- Joanne Ryan, Maiden Speech, 18 November 2013

 Lalor is a place of breadth.
 It extends, as the Werribee Football Club song describes, from the playing fields of Melbourne to the sands of Chirnside Park.

 Industry in Lalor is a mix of manufacturing and production, market gardening and farming, as well as tourism and services.

-The main suburbs in Lalor include Hoppers Crossing, Little River, Point Cook, Tarneit, Truganina, Werribee, Werribee South and Wyndham Vale.
+The main suburbs in Lalor include Hoppers Crossing, Little River, Point Cook, Tarneit, Truganina, Werribee, Werribee South, Williams Landing and Wyndham Vale.
 Rural areas include Cocoroc, Eynesbury (part), Mambourin, Mount Cottrell (part) and Quandong are also included.